Mam language: Child language acquisition

-The acquisition of morphology in Mam is heavily influenced by prosody.
-Two-year-old children favor the production of word syllables with primary stress, and most often produce syllables with the form CVC.
-Children do not consistently produce inflectional prefixes on nouns and verbs before they are four years old, although two-year-olds frequently produce verb suffixes, including the directional suffixes.
-Their production of the directional suffixes is evidence that two-year-old Mam children understand the complex grammatical constraints on the use of directionals.
-They distinguish between the use of the directional clitics and directional suffixes in indicative and imperative verbs.
-Two-year-old Mam speakers omit the person enclitic on nouns and verbs despite its high frequency of use in adult speech.

 The following examples illustrate WEN’s verb complex production.
 In (1), WEN produced the vowel /a/ from the verb root -q'a ("give"), the imperative suffix -n, and the directional suffix -tz as /xh/.
 (Many directionals have contracted forms as suffixes.).
 WEN omitted the person enclitic -a.
 In (2), WEN produced the progressive prefix n-, the vowel /e/ from the verb root -el ("go out"), a spurious /n/, and the directional suffix -tz as /ch/.
 The intransitive verb -el belongs to the class of motion verbs that take directional suffixes.
 Intransitive verbs outside of the class of motion verbs do not take directional suffixes except in imperative contexts.
 The verb -el contracts with the directional suffix -tz to produce the stem -etz ("go out to") in adult speech.
 WEN’s omission of the person enclitic and production of a spurious consonant overturn the hypothesis that children produce forms that are frequent in adult speech.